A food allergy is type of immune response triggered by eggs, peanuts, milk, or some other specific food.

 A true food allergy is much less common.

-Any food can cause an allergic reaction, but a few foods are the main culprits.
+Any food can cause an allergic reaction.
 The most common food allergies are to:

-Some people have an allergy syndrome that affects the mouth and tongue after they eat certain fresh fruits and vegetables.
+Some people have an oral allergy.
+This is an allergy type syndrome that affects the mouth and tongue after they eat certain fresh fruits and vegetables:

 Other symptoms that may occur include: